 Tina Vennegaard is an academic program director and director of strategic initiatives + partnerships at USC Annenberg, a global leader in education and scholarship with 2,300 undergraduate and graduate students studying communication, journalism, public diplomacy and public relations.

 In her dual role, she is responsible for building and launching new academic programs and overseeing strategic initiatives and partnerships between the school and key external organizations across tech, entertainment and academia.
 Vennegaard also is senior advisor to the USC Annenberg Center for Public Relations, a think tank and resource for the $14 billion global PR industry.
 Previously, she served as managing director at the Center from December 2015 to July 2017.

-She is an adjunct instructor in the newly redesigned MA in public relations and advertising degree program and co-author of The New Normal: Parents, Teens, and Mobile Devices (2017-2020) global mapping research series in collaboration with leading non-profit Common Sense.
+Vennegaard is an adjunct instructor in the master's in public relations and advertising degree program and Dean Willow Bay’s co-author of The New Normal: Parents, Teens, and Mobile Devices (2017-2020), a global mapping research series in collaboration with leading non-profit Common Sense.

-A native of Copenhagen, Denmark, Vennegaard holds a BA from the University of Pennsylvania and a master’s in public diplomacy from USC Annenberg.
+A native of Copenhagen, Denmark, Vennegaard holds a BA in communication from the Annenberg School for Communication at the University of Pennsylvania and a master’s in public diplomacy from USC Annenberg.